 While surgery can repair muscle separation and restore a women’s abdomen to its pre-pregnancy condition, exercise shouldn’t be ruled out.
 Certain workouts can actually help women regain abdominal strength.
 They can also help tighten and tone the midsection after giving birth.
 Here are eleven exercises to consider: Want to know the ins and outs of core muscles?
 See my article “Does exercise really help abdominal muscle separation?”

-11 best exercises to repair ab muscle separation
+11 exercises to repair ab muscle separation

 Dr. Bernard Beldholm recommends that women with diastasis recti focus on core strengthening and stability.
-Working the pelvic floor muscles and transversus abdominis is the best way to do this.
+Working the pelvic floor muscles and transversus abdominis is one way to do this.
 Dr. Bernard suggests trying the following exercises, all of which can be performed right at home without any special gym equipment.

 1. Dead Bugs